Bruce Brown NBA Playoffs Player Props: Nuggets vs. Suns

 - This season, he's put up 10.5% of the Nuggets' attempted field goals, as he's averaging 9.3 per contest.

-- He's taken 3.2 threes per game, or 9.9% of his team's shots from beyond the arc this season.
+- He's attempted 3.2 threes per game, or 9.9% of his team's shots from beyond the arc this season.

 - Brown's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- Defensively, the Suns are ranked sixth in the league, allowing 111.6 points per game.
+- Giving up 111.6 points per contest, the Suns are the sixth-ranked squad in the league on defense.

-- On the glass, the Suns are 11th in the league, conceding 42.9 rebounds per game.
+- On the boards, the Suns are 11th in the NBA, conceding 42.9 rebounds per game.

-- Looking at assists, the Suns are third in the NBA, allowing 23.4 per contest.
+- Allowing 23.4 assists per game, the Suns are the third-ranked team in the NBA.

 Bruce Brown vs. the Suns